 Nutrition Information:Yield: 8 Serving Size: 2 tablespoons

 Husband’s take: He’s not a huge ranch dressing fan (I KNOW!
-So weird.) but he probably wouldn’t have liked this because of the garlic.
+So weird.) and this dressing is a little too garlicky for him.

 Changes I would make: None are necessary.
-If I was serving this for a crowd, I would probably cut back on the garlic a tiny bit.
+If I was serving this to guests (or Ben) I would probably cut back on the garlic a tiny bit.

 On a different note — a couple of weeks ago, I had the chance to learn more about Michigan dairy with United Dairy Industry of Michigan and some of my favorite Michigan bloggers.
 We had a blast eating Hudsonville Ice Cream, learning about wine, beer and cheese pairings, and learning about Michigan Dairy from the people in the industry as well as a dairy farmer.
 I especially enjoyed it because the whole thing took place in my home town of Grand Rapids.

 Disclosure: I am thrilled to be in an ongoing partnership with United Dairy Industry of Michigan.
 I have been compensated by UDIM for my time to develop this recipe.
 All opinions are as always, my own.
 Find out more about why Milk Means More on Twitter, Facebook, YouTube and Pinterest